The best outdoor dining restaurants in the Lakes Region

 Carriage House Restaurant at Castle in the Clouds in Moultonborough

-Probably the most impressive view of the state is from the Lucknow Estate on site.
-Reserve a horse-drawn carriage ride on Mother’s Day.
-During the summer enjoy Jazz at Sunset concerts on Thursday evenings offered with a full dinner.
-The renovated horse barn has been made into a gallery and restaurant, complete with horse stalls.
-What to Expect: Great mountain views from the terrace and inside too.
+One of the most impressive view of the state is from this mountaintop restaurant.
+In season, don't miss the open-seating Music Nights on Tuesday, or purchase tickets for Mondays and Thursdays.
+What to expect: Great mountain views from the terrace and inside too.
 Open for lunch and dinner with an eclectic menu.
 Use Ossipee Park Road to avoid paying admission to the castle and get there early.
 No reservations taken for lunch.

 Fratello’s in Laconia

 Newer, expanded deck on the second level offers views of the lake.
-What to Expect: New Executive Chef Adam Parker will be making his mark on the dining scene.
+What to expect: American-Italian fare in a casual setting.
 Open daily for lunch and dinner.

 Gazebo Beach Bar, The Margate on Winnipesaukee in Laconia